jguida941/cs320-contact-service-junit/docs/design-notes/notes/validation-and-contact-notes.md

   By keeping the limits in constants and using `Validation.validateLength(...)` everywhere, both constructor and setter automatically stay in sync.

 ## What the design is
-- All checks live in `contactapp.Validation`.
+- All checks live in `contactapp.domain.Validation`.
 - Methods like `validateNotBlank`, `validateLength`, `validateDigits`, plus `validateDateNotPast` for domains (Appointment) that constrain dates.
 - `validateDateNotPast` uses `Clock.systemUTC()` by default, so "now" is evaluated in UTC.
 Callers in significantly different timezones should construct dates with UTC awareness.
 A `Clock` parameter overload enables tests to use `Clock.fixed()` for deterministic boundary testing.
 - They throw `IllegalArgumentException` with standard message text.